 The History of Olmos Basin

-Olmos Basin Park may not look like much, but it contains some amazing history.
-For many years the Basin was a gathering place for peoples of prehistoric times.
+Olmos Basin Park may not look like much, but it has an amazing history.
+For many years the basin was a gathering place for peoples of prehistoric times.
 Artifacts and burial sites have been found over the years, unfortunately there is little information about the people who gathered here.

 In the fall of 1921, there was a destructive flood after a hurricane came ashore.
-A large amount of rainfall flooded the Basin and swept through downtown San Antonio.
+A large amount of rainfall flooded the basin and swept through downtown San Antonio.
 Many people lost their lives as vehicles and chunks of concrete were washed away like pebbles.
-Afterwards, the dam was constructed to prevent future flooding and destruction from the Basin.
+Afterwards, the dam was constructed to prevent future flooding and destruction.

 If you are looking for things to do nearby Olmos Basin Park there are several.
 North of the park you can eat, or shop inside the Alamo Quarry Market.
 On the weekends you may find a local farmers market.
 Directly south of the park you can find The Blue Hole at Headwaters Sanctuary.
 South of that you will find the San Antonio Zoo, the Japanese Tea Garden, Botanical Garden, and the DoSeum.

 Continue further south and you will find The Pearl Brewery, a very popular spot among locals.
-The weekend farmers market at The Pearl will be much larger, and there are many dog friendly places to eat as well.
-On the backside of The Pearl you can access the northern most part of the San Antonio Riverwalk.
-The Riverwalk continues for 15 miles through the heart of downtown, and south beyond The Missions.
+The weekend farmers market at the Pearl will be much larger, and there are many dog friendly places to eat as well.
+On the backside of the Pearl you can access the northern most part of the San Antonio Riverwalk.
+The riverwalk continues for 15 miles through the heart of downtown, and south beyond The Missions in San Antonio.